diego-ponce/resume/README.md

 - Clone this repo
 - You can generate a sample resume from the `.rmd` file in Rstudio by opening the file
-- clicking the `knit` option at the top of the file.
+- clicking the `knit` option at the top of the file
-- in the background, a pdf is generated using wkhtmltopdf in the same working directory as the rmarkdown and html files.
+- if you uncomment the custom knit function at the top of the file, a pdf is generated in the background using wkhtmltopdf in the same working directory as the rmarkdown and html files
-- if you run into errors, check to make sure that you can generate an Rmarkdown file and run wkhtmltopdf separately.
+- if you run into errors, check to make sure that you can generate an Rmarkdown file and run wkhtmltopdf separately

 ## Alternatives, inspiration, and design decisions